UniversalPayload/spec/docs/chapter2-payload-image-format.rst

      Init treats the whole FIT image as a single binary blob (no separate binary blob loading needed) and load the full FIT image to suitable address following FIT->size and FIT->align requirement.
-In this case, when Platform Init is calling the entry-offset of tianocore, it passes the handoff FDT to pass the addresses of the binary blobs within the FIT as per step 4.
+In this case, when Platform Init is calling the entry address of tianocore, it passes the handoff FDT to pass the addresses of the binary blobs within the FIT as per step 4.
    * Full  loading: Platform Init firstly loads the "tianocore" binary blob